-The number of services and programs we deliver in response to the public’s requests, consideration for the environment and sound business practices continues to increase.
-The list of services we provide grows annually with the number now exceeding 100.
-Services vary from those that are local in nature (such as water supply & distribution and fire suppression), to sub-regional services that are provided to a number of areas (such as milfoil control within the Shuswap), to region-wide services that are provided to all areas of the CSRD (such as land use planning, 9-1-1, refuse disposal and recycling).
+The CSRD's services vary from those that are local in nature (such as water systems and fire suppression), to sub-regional services that are provided to a number of areas (such as milfoil control within the Shuswap), to region-wide services that are provided to all areas of the CSRD (such as land use planning, 9-1-1 service, refuse disposal and recycling).